danielyhwang/danielyhwang.github.io/_pages/about.md

 ---

 Hello!
-I'm a first-year Math PhD at [Georgia Tech](https://math.gatech.edu), with current interests in algebra & algebraic geometry (open to other subjects as well).
+I'm a second-year Math PhD at [Georgia Tech](https://math.gatech.edu), with current interests in algebra & algebraic geometry.

 I was born in Daegu, South Korea and raised in Charlotte, North Carolina.
 Prior to attending Georgia Tech, I attended undergraduate at [Duke](https://duke.edu), where I completed my [senior thesis](https://dukespace.lib.duke.edu/dspace/handle/10161/26428) under my undergraduate advisor [Margaret Regan](https://margaretregan.com).

-Other than doing math, I write & perform stand-up comedy, play board & video games, enjoy running & tennis, and scour seminars for free food.
+Other than doing math, I write & perform stand-up comedy, play board & video games, enjoy running, weightlifting, and tennis, and scour seminars for free food.
+I also dabble in a bunch of other hobbies, most recently Java game development (which is my 2024 resolution).